enferex/sndgrep/README.md

 * Generate a 1 second DTMF tone of the '5' key: sndgrep --dtmf --generate -d 1 -t 5 myoutput.pcm

-* Search for the DTMF '5' tone in a provided input file: sndgrep --dtmf --search -t 5 somefile.pcm
+* Search for all DTMF number tones in a provided input file: sndgrep --dtmf --search somefile.pcm

-* Search for the DTMF '5' tone in an audio stream: sndgrep --dtmf --search -t 5 < /dev/mystream
+* Search for all DTMF number tones in an audio stream: sndgrep --dtmf --search < /dev/mystream

 Super Awesome Resources